 An early draft of Dark City written by Alex Proyas was picked up by Disney in the early 1990s and as the studio began to further develop the screenplay, Proyas went off to helm The Crow (1994).
 Eventually Disney dropped the project.
 Dark City temporarily moved over to FOX, where the studio hired David S. Goyer to work on the script.
 Proyas wanted to cast Ralph Fiennes as the lead, but FOX refused after the actor had just toplined the box office fiasco Strange Days (1995) for the studio.
 Proyas then pitched Dark City to New Line, which greenlit the film and awarded Proyas with more freedom than what was being offered at FOX.

-New Line financed Dark City for $27 million and kept costs down by filming in Australia.
+The budget for Dark City was $27 million, which was financed by New Line and costs were kept down by filming in Australia.
 The mini-major also mitigated their risk on the picture by pre-selling most overseas rights to distributors.
 Dark City began production in August 1996 and originally a September 1997 release was eyed.
 Dark City was then penciled in for October 17, 1997 but the movie tested poorly and New Line began to tinker with the edit.
 Proyas has stated that the executives did not butcher the film, but did impose a pointless opening narration and had numerous scenes excised to speed up the narrative.

 Dark City was then moved to January 9, 1998 and then pushed back to February 27, 1998.
 New Line did not have a firm grasp on how to market the movie and tried to sell Dark City as a horror film.
 The MPAA also inexplicably gave the movie a R rating, claiming it was ‘too weird’ for a PG-13 certification.
 An interesting theatrical trailer was cut, sans any dialogue or info about the narrative, but Dark City barely registered any awareness going into release.
 New Line also dished out serious coin to run ad spots during the Super Bowl, which did little to bolster audience interest.